extrabacon/python-shell/README.md

 #### `.terminate(signal)`

 Terminates the python script, the optional end callback is invoked if specified.
 A kill signal may be provided by `signal`, if `signal` is not specified SIGTERM is sent.

-#### `checkSyntax(code:string)`

-Checks the syntax of the code and returns a promise.
-Promise is rejected if there is a syntax error.

-#### `checkSyntaxFile(filePath:string)`

-Checks the syntax of the file and returns a promise.
-Promise is rejected if there is a syntax error.

-#### `getVersionSync(pythonPath?:string)`

-Returns the python version.
-Optional pythonPath param to get the version of a specific python interpreter.

 #### event: `message`